UNC Kenan-Flagler Business School

 Kenan-flagler LiveWire and DecisionWire

-Kenan-Flagler employs more than 150 tenured and tenure-track faculty members, adjunct professors and lecturers across its seven academic areas.
-These professors also contribute to the business school’s 15 research centers, which vary in focus from real estate to urban investment strategies.
+Kenan-Flagler employs nearly 150 tenured and tenure-track faculty members, adjunct professors and lecturers across its seven academic areas.
+These professors also contribute to the business school’s 14 research centers, which vary in focus from real estate to urban investment strategies.

 Courses at Kenan-Flagler emphasize learning through case studies and small group activities.
 For their first year, students are assigned to groups of 70 to 75 people who take the same required courses together.

 Kenan-Flagler breaks each semester into two seven-week periods of instruction called “modules,” with breaks for holidays and fall, winter and spring vacations.
 Two pre-term summer sessions called the Analytical Skills Workshop and Tools of Financial Markets are available to first-year students who wish to review key analytical and financial skills prior to beginning their degree.
 First-years begin formal classes in the second week of August, while second-year classes start a week later.
+Due to COVID-19, Fall 2020 classes began August 31.
 All classes finish for the year at the beginning of May, with graduation occurring a week later.

 Kenan-Flagler students are required to complete 14 core courses their first year along with a Core Case Competition.
 Topics for core courses cover business fundamentals such as finance, microeconomics, marketing, accounting, ethics and business strategy.
 Kenan- Flagler offers almost no waivers for its core courses; only those holding CPA designations may waive the accounting-related course.